-In the time since the Bitcoin whitepaper was released in 2008, a variety of different blockchain technologies and networks have been created, leveraging similar underlying algorithms and data structures and in some cases significant evolutions thereof.
-New concepts such as smart contracts, DAOs and Layer 2 networks have been added to the picture.
+In the time since the Bitcoin whitepaper was released in 2008, a variety of different blockchain technologies and networks have been created, leveraging similar to Bitcoin underlying algorithms and data structures and in some cases significant evolutions thereof.
+New concepts such as smart contracts, DAOs and multi-layer networks have been added to the picture which adds more dependencies in what's supposed to p2p.
 It has also become clear that there may not be end up being One Blockchain Network To Rule Them All; rather, we may be facing an ecosystem comprising a decentralized network of decentralized networks, the various networks each architected with underlying mechanisms that combine roughly the same underlying math and computer science in ways specialized to suit particular classes of use-cases.